jouni/j-elements/docs/pages/research/components.md

 As Vaadin components already place the native `<input>`, `<textarea>`, and `<label>` elements in the light DOM of the components, it seems wasteful not to style those elements directly, and require developers to style elements inside shadow DOM instead.

 In addition to helping developers style components more easily, using basic HTML elements improves performance as there is less JavaScript to download, parse, and run, and potentially less DOM elements to render (this depends on other implementation details).
+After all, performance (startup/rendering/runtime) can be seen as a major feature of any business application.

 The effort required to maintain components could also reduce, as more work is delegated to the browser instead of recreating it with JavaScript.

 ---